pingcap/docs-tidb-operator/en/deploy-on-azure-aks.md

 ## Access TiDB Dashboard

-See [Access TiDB Dashboard](access-dashboard.md) for instructions about how to securely allow access to the TiDB Dashboard.
+See [Access TiDB Dashboard](access-dashboard.md) for instructions about how to securely allow access to TiDB Dashboard.

 ## Upgrade